Jeffrey Snover: Biography

 Snover was also the Chief Architect of the Microsoft Management Console (MMC).

+In 2022 he left Microsoft and became an SRE Google Distinguished Engineer.

 Snover held eight patents prior to joining Microsoft, and has registered over 30 patents since.
 He is a frequent speaker at industry and research conferences on a variety of management and language topics.

+Snover had also starred in a video series known as "Getting Started With PowerShell", available on Microsoft Virtual Academy.